rmylonas/MetaDB/README.md

 ![MetaDB planned runs](https://github.com/rmylonas/MetaDB/raw/master/resources/markdown-resources/planned_runs.png "MetaDB planned runs")

 This view shows the sequence of *Runs* as they were planned.
+If your import method is conifgurated to do the randomization for you, this sequence will differ from the one in the original ISAtab file.
 You can download the CSV file of this sequence by pressing on the *Download CSV* button.
-This sequence can then be used to setup your instrument.
+This sequence can then be used to setup your MS instrument using the propriatary instrument management software.

 During the process of acquiring, you might change the sequences (e.g. add addiotional Quality Controls).
 You can change the order and add *QC* (quality controls), *STDmix* (standard mix) and *Blanks* as you want. **Attention: you have to make sure that every name is unique.
-Otherwise MetaDB won't be able to connect your files to the names.**
+Otherwise MetaDB won't be able to connect your raw files to the assay names.**

 ![MetaDB add acquisitions](https://github.com/rmylonas/MetaDB/raw/master/resources/markdown-resources/add_acquisition_sequence.png "MetaDB add acquisitions")

-Once you finished your acquisition, you can add your actual run sequence by clicking on *Add acquisition*.
-Juste copy paste the sequence (newline seperated) into the textfield.
+Once you finished acquiring your data on your MS instrument, you can add the final list of runs by clicking on *Add acquisition*.
+Juste copy paste the list of your run names (newline seperated) into the textfield.
 You will automatically be redirected to *Acquired runs*.
-This step can be repeated as many times as you want.
+This step can be repeated as many times as you want, in case you have to add some further runs to your Assay.

 ##### 2. Acquired runs